kurator-dev/kurator/docs/content/en/docs/fleet-manager/_index.md

     >}}

-The Kurator Fleet Manager runs as a kubernetes operator, it is in charge of fleet control plane lifecycle management and also responsible for cluster registeration and un registration.
+The Kurator Fleet Manager runs as a kubernetes operator, it is in charge of fleet control plane lifecycle management and also responsible for cluster registration and un registration.